Nigeria qualify for ninth Women's World Cup in a row

 Despite their African record of eight previous trips to the World Cup, Nigeria have only progressed past the group stage twice - firstly, when reaching the quarter-finals in 1999 and then in 2019, after the tournament had expanded to 24 teams four years earlier.

+Nigeria captain Onome Ebi, 39, played at the finals for the first time in 2003 and has not missed one since, so becoming the first African to play in five Women's World Cups.

-American coach Randy Waldrum has tried to improve Nigeria's level by lining up some high-profile friendlies, including two against sixth-placed Canada before the tournament, ending in a defeat and draw for his side.
+American coach Randy Waldrum, meanwhile, has tried to improve Nigeria's level by lining up some high-profile friendlies, including two against sixth-placed Canada before the tournament, ending in a defeat and draw for his side.

 He will be without star Barcelona striker Asisat Oshoala for a crunch clash in the Moroccan capital Rabat against a host nation in good form, with the four-time African Footballer of the Year having been ruled out early in the group stages through injury.